-AmCham Belgium’s Immigration Taskforce, chaired by Jo Antoons, is closely monitoring the implementation of the Single Permit in Belgium.
+AmCham Belgium’s Immigration Taskforce - an initiative of our Human Capital and Talent Committee - is chaired by Jo Antoons and is closely monitoring the implementation of the Single Permit in Belgium.
 In mid-June, AmCham Belgium sent a letter to government leaders and the political party study centers asking for pragmatic interim solutions to these processing delays to be found even before new governments are formed.

 About the authors

-Rimma Abadjan is an Associate and Attorney in Fragomen’s Brussels office.
-She works with the Belgian Inbound team and assists corporate clients from a variety of different industries with their corporate immigration needs and compliance.
+Rimma works with the Belgian Inbound team and assists corporate clients from a variety of different industries with their corporate immigration needs and compliance.
 You can contact her at: Rimma.Abadjan@Fragomen.com.

-Jo Antoons is an Attorney and Managing Partner of Fragomen’s Brussels office.
-She is responsible for managing corporate immigration compliance and advisory work for Belgium, the Netherlands and Luxembourg.
+Jo is responsible for managing corporate immigration compliance and advisory work for Belgium, the Netherlands and Luxembourg.
 You can contact her at: JAntoons@Fragomen.com.